DeeptradeProtocol/sui-deepbook-wrapper-package/docs/unsettled-fees.md

 1. **Place the order** in the DeepBook
 2. **Analyze the order execution**:
-   - For immediately executed portions: charge protocol fees at the taker rate (since we know this was taker activity)
+   - For immediately executed portions: charge protocol fees at the taker rate
    - For live/unfilled portions: calculate fees at the maker rate and add to unsettled fees
 3. **Create a direct relationship** between the live order and its unsettled fees